Healing and Early Afterload Reducing Therapy Trial - HEART

 The Vienna HEART study group has concluded that hypercholesteroledemia and combined hyperlipidemia are the most common dyslipidemias in cardiac patients, and that not only CAD patients, but also patients with valvular disease, arrhythmia, and cardiomyopathy suffer from dyslipidemia.
 The study group also concluded that more than 50% of the patients with dyslipidemia are not treated or are not treated sufficiently for their lipid disorder.

 These broad demographic data allow estimation of the potential benefit and additional costs of applying current lipid-lowering guidelines to a Western European population.

 1. Eur Heart J 1998;19(Abstr Suppl):44.
 Preliminary results

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Hypertension

 Keywords: Coronary Artery Disease, Demography, Hypertriglyceridemia, Ramipril, Hypercholesterolemia, Cholesterol, Dyslipidemias, Cardiomyopathies, Heart Failure, Hypolipidemic Agents, Triglycerides, Hypertension